-- 1. Battery

-- 2. Negative battery lead (black)

-- 3. Positive battery lead (red)

-- 2. Remove the battery, fully charge it, and then place it in a cool, dry place.

-Do not leave or store the battery on its side.

-If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary.
+- If the ATV will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary.